HackTricks-wiki/hacktricks/generic-methodologies-and-resources/phishing-methodology/README.md

 ## Configuring mail server and domain

-### Wait
+### Wait & be legit

 The older a domain is the less probable it's going to be caught as spam.
-Then you should wait as much time as possible (at least 1week) before the phishing assessment.\
+Then you should wait as much time as possible (at least 1week) before the phishing assessment. moreover, if you put a page about a reputational sector the reputation obtained will be better.

 Note that even if you have to wait a week you can finish configuring everything now.

 ### Configure Reverse DNS (rDNS) record